 One of Virginia’s most popular bike trails is the James River Heritage Trail, located in the central part of the state.
 It passes through lush, green forests and the historic downtown of Lynchburg, VA.

 The trail is a shorter one and has several trails within it, each with its own name.
-You will see reference to the Blackwater Creek Bikeway, the Point of Honor Trail, the Kemper Station Trail, the Riverwalk, and the Percival’s Island Trail.
+You will see references to the Blackwater Creek Bikeway, the Point of Honor Trail, the Kemper Station Trail, the Riverwalk, and the Percival’s Island Trail.

 All trails are clearly marked despite there being a few unpaved areas along the route.
 The trail’s endpoints are Old Langhorne Road and an area near Fertilizer Road.